How to Perform Online (or Real-Time) Changepoint Detection in Python

 plt.show()

-Now, we’ll leverage NPFocus to detect the changepoint in this mixed, non-parametric data.
-With NPFocus, we don’t make assumptions about the underlying data distribution.
-To address this, the algorithm monitors quantiles of the data stream.
+With NP-FOCuS, we don’t make assumptions about the underlying data distribution.
+To achieve this, the algorithm monitors the empirical cumulative distribution function of the data at a set of quantiles.
 When you initialize the detector, you provide initial quantiles, such as the 25th percentile (dividing the data into fourths, marking the first quartile) or the median (splitting the data in half).
 These quantiles essentially act as markers to monitor different portions of the data distribution.

 quantiles = [np.quantile(Y[:100], q) for q in [0.25, 0.5, 0.75]]